ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 </ListView>
 ```

 We still need to describe what each item looks like, and to do so, we can use an ItemTemplate that has a DataTemplate with a specific View inside of it.
-Xamarin.Forms contains a few default Cells that we can use, and we will use the **TextCell** that has an image and two rows of text.
+Xamarin.Forms contains a few default Cells that we can use, and we will use the **TextCell** that has two rows of text.

 Replace <!--Add ItemTemplate Here--> with: